 These blush sticks glide on effortlessly and can blended out almost entirely if desired.
 They give cheeks a dewy hint of color.
 The formula is VERY silky and feels feather-light on skin, non-drying (even though it says creme to powder) with a slightly sweet smell.

 I usually pair any of the these with another of my blushes, to make sure that I get enough color on my cheeks.
 I use the Sheer Glow to highlight all the high parts of my face, with a line down the center of my nose blended out, and just a dab at the cupid’s bow of my lip – this color is very versatile.

 The best way to apply these is draw a line or a few short lines where you want it to be concentrated and then blend it out with your finger tips.
-This helps keep most of the color on your face (instead of transferring to a brush or applicator sponge).
-Because they blend so effortlessly, the pigment blends out with just a little light rubbing (no tugging at your skin or unevenness).
+This helps keep most of the color on your face (instead of transferring it to a brush or applicator sponge).
+Because they blend so effortlessly, the pigment blends out with just a little light sweeps of fingertips (no tugging at your skin necessary or uneven color results).

 The Eyeshadow 101 product is a creme-to-powder eyeshadow stick.
 I have these colors: Orchid Shimmer (violet mauve) and Plum Shimmer (dark purple).
 Both of these are very lovely shades.
 I like to use them on both my upper and lower lash lines, and blend them out a bit at the corner of my eyelid.
 One end of the product contains the eyeshadow stick that rolls up and the other end has a rounded black sponge for blending, although I usually prefer to use my fingertip for blending.